Sepulchre49/calebs-VST/README.md

 # calebs-vst
 This is a JUCE plugin written to test implementations of various digital signal filters written while reading Will Pirkle's book "Designing Audio Plugins in C++".
 The plugin can be compiled as a standalone, or as a VST3, AU, and AAX and run in an appropriate DAW.

-All filters have been implemented from scratch by me
+All filters have been implemented from scratch by me, Caleb Fringer

 # Building
 -Install the JUCE framework from https://juce.com/download/